outde-xyz/website/README.md

 Branches
 --------

-The repository uses the following branches:
+The repository uses the following standardized branches:

 - `master` holds the source files from which the public-facing part of outdex is built.
   Only administrators may push to `master`.
-- `staging` is used for testing that new posts look correct before they're pushed out to master.
+- `staging` is used for testing new features before they are rolled out.
-- `writing` is where the actual writing and editing takes place.
-  Any new files should go here first, and progress from here to `staging`, then `master`.
+  The staging branch is automatically deployed at `https://staging.outdex.xyz`.

+New posts should be submitted as pull requests from a forked repository.

 Cloning the repository
 ----------------------

+1. Create a fork
+1. Use `git clone` to clone your fork.
+1. Work in your local repository as usual and sync changes to your fork.
+1. When you're done, file a pull request so that we can merge in your contribution.

 The themes folder contains our [custom fork](https://github.com/outde-xyz/Flex) of the [flex theme](https://github.com/alexandrevicenzi/Flex).
 The fork is not incorporated as a submodule, as this proved too much of a headache to manage correctly.
 Yes, that's against best practices, but our fork of the theme changes so rarely that this isn't an issue in practice.
-So just use `git clone` in the usual fashion, without worrying about submodules.

 File Structure
 --------------